 5. Upscale involvement of the HIV community in priority setting at country level

-A key role should be played by HIV community organisations, drawing upon their local knowledge, in working with national policy-makers to identify and agree priorities for action.
+In addition, there are differences across countries in the way that health systems are organised, and in the resources available to them.
+Against that background, a key role should be played by HIV community organisations, drawing upon their local knowledge, in working with national policy-makers to identify and agree priorities for action.
+This should include defining and formalising the role that community organisations can play in supporting the delivery of HIV services within those countries.